-MAX IV Laboratory is currently operating three storage rings for the production of synchrotron radiation for both national and international researchers.
-In addition it is engaged in the construction of a new facility to become operational in 2015 that comprises of two storage rings (1.5 Gev and 3 Gev) and a 3 GeV Linac.
-The three operating storage rings are MAX I (550 MeV, established in 1986), MAX II (1.5 GeV, established in 1997) and MAX III (700 MeV, established in 2007).
-As a common injector for all three stoarge rings a 400 MeV linac is used.
-About 850 individual researchers from more than 30 countries visit the laboratory every year.
+MAX IV Laboratory is currently operating two storage rings for the production of synchrotron radiation for both national and international researchers.
+In addition it is engaged in the construction of a new facility to become operational in 2016 that comprises of two storage rings (1.5 Gev and 3 Gev) and a 3 GeV Linac.
+The two operating storage rings are MAX II (1.5 GeV, established in 1997) and MAX III (700 MeV, established in 2007).
+As a common injector for both stoarge rings a 400 MeV linac is used.
+More than 1000 individual researchers from more than 30 countries visit the laboratory every year.
 The laboratory operates beamlines covering a wide spectral range from IR through UV, VUV, soft x-rays into the x-ray regime.
-The laboratory has a strong tradition in electron and photon spectroscopies.
-One example is beamline I511-1 where photoemission and photoabsorption spectroscopy can be used to study surfaces and surface adsorbates under near-ambient pressure conditions.